 Beneficiaries will be notified of grant award status via email as expeditiously as possible.
 Application review will begin once the grant portal closes on January 31, 2023.

 COED intends to have a “check event” presentation for beneficiaries.

 Frequently Asked Questions

-A: We would like to work with you to ensure your application is complete and accurate.
-If changes need to be made, please reach out to the team at email@example.com or call 770-528-4912.
+A: If changes need to be made, please reach out to the team at email@example.com or call 770-528-4912.

 A: You must have a current, non-expired business license from Cherokee County, Ball Ground, Canton, Holly Springs, Nelson, Waleska or Woodstock to apply.

 A: This document, filed and updated annually with the Georgia Secretary of State’s office, registers you as an active business.
 Visit https://ecorp.sos.ga.gov/BusinessSearch and search for your company.

 - After you choose your company listing that indicates “Active/Compliance”, click on the button at the bottom of the page that says “Filing History”;